 Note: If you set the zoom function for your screen at more or less than 100%, the tables below might appear misaligned.

-Summary Since the early 1970s, the number of people marrying per year has fallen greatly – by nearly half per head of population, from around 8% of the population to 4.4 %.
+Summary Since the early 1970s, the number of marriages per year has fallen greatly – by nearly half per head of population, from around 8% to 4.4%.

-Population Total no. % of pop’n First marriages % of pop’n of marriages* for both spouses*
+Population Total no. % per head First marriages % per head of marriages* for both spouses*

 1951 43.8m 360,600 8.2% n/a